Offline backup workflow in Azure Backup

 - Staging Location: The temporary storage location to which the initial backup copy is written.
 Staging location might be on a network share or a local computer.
 If the copy computer and source computer are different, we recommended that you specify the full network path of the staging location.

-- Azure Resource Manager Storage Acccount: The name of the Resource Manager type storage account (general purpose v1 or general purpose v2) in any Azure subscription.
+- Azure Resource Manager Storage Account: The name of the Resource Manager type storage account (general purpose v1 or general purpose v2) in any Azure subscription.

 - Azure Storage Container: The name of the destination storage blob in the Azure Storage account where the backup data is imported before being copied to the Recovery Services vault.

 - Azure Subscription ID: The ID for the Azure subscription where the Azure storage account is created.

 - Azure Import Job Name: The unique name by which Azure Import service and Azure Backup track the transfer of data sent on disks to Azure.

 Provide the inputs on the screen and click Next.
 Save the provided Staging location and the Azure Import Job Name, as this information is required to prepare the disks.

 When prompted, sign into your Azure subscription.
 You must sign in so that Azure Backup can create the Azure Active Directory application, and provide the required permissions to access the Azure Import Service.

 Complete the workflow, and in the Azure Backup agent console click Back Up Now.

 In the Confirmation page of the wizard, click Back Up.
 The initial backup is written to the staging area as part of the setup.